Common But Differentiated Responsibilities: Criticism

+CBDR: Kyoto vs Paris

 The Paris Agreement departed from the prior paradigm of rigid categorization between industrialized and developing countries.
 Under prior agreements, such as the Kyoto Protocol, there was a rigid distinction between Annex 1 and Annex 2 countries among the parties to the Kyoto Protocol, which determined the countries' responsibilities.
 Industrialized (Annex 1) countries had to observe strict limits on emissions, while other countries did not.
 Under the Paris Agreement, each country makes its own nationally determined contribution based on its own national circumstances, and as circumstances change, so do the responsibilities.